+I will gladly transfer ownership of memorials which I have posted to their family members upon request following Findagrave's guidlines.
 Please use the tools under edit to make requests, for transfers, corrections or changes.
 When making transfer requests please include the memorial number and your Findagrave membership number, also your degree of relationship.

 If you have any questions or additional information about any of the memorials which I have posted that cannot be addressed through the requests forms please email me at email@example.com.

 I would also ask the you please be considerate of all Findagrave Volunteers who spend many hours researching, walking cemeteries and adding information to Findagrave in an effort preserve history and make it easier for family researchers to locate the final resting places of their loved ones.
 Please remember that we are human, if you find a mistake on a memorial, please just send a request for a correction, and please be patient, we may not be able to immediately respond to your request but we will get to it as time allows.
 If you are impatient, rude or otherwise disrespectful it only reflects on you.